 Nutrition

 The school department will ensure that meals provided by its Food Services Program meet or exceed the nutrition standards established by federal regulations.
-Sales of foods and beverages that compete with the school lunch program (and/or school breakfast program) must be in compliance with the Board's policy EFE, Competitive Food Sales/Sales in Competition with the School Food Services Program.
+Sales of foods and beverages that compete with the school lunch program (and/or school breakfast program) must be in compliance with the Board's policy EFE, Competitive Food Sales/Sales in Competition with the School Food Services Program and Federal Smart Snacks standards

 Nutrition education will be integrated into the instructional program through the health education program and/or curriculum as aligned with the content standards of Maine’s System of Learning Results.
 Nutrition education will focus on the skills students need to adopt and maintain healthy eating behaviors.
 Students will receive consistent nutrition messages throughout the schools, including classrooms, cafeteria, and school-home communications.